akvamalin/M/Readme.md

 # WIP: Setting up telemetry data and monitoring service via Grafana & Prometheus for a microservice

-> Computer Networks Engineering Project.
-Wintersemester 2019/2020.
-Master Informatics.
-LMU in cooperation with Mercateo.
-The project idea is provided by the Mercateo.
-In particular, the existing productive system  must be extended to enable the desired behavior.
-For the sake of this project, although it borrows the architecural decisions, the whole system will be implemented from scratch on a simpler use-case to provide better understanding, abstract away from business details and concentrate on the technical concepts.

 ## Abstract

 The value of this project is to implement a production-ready system into the cloud for keeping track of highly-available data-processing microservices, monitoring how they perform and detecting faults quickly.